 What is ARISE

 ARISE seeks to provide professional development focused on understanding, preventing and intervening in Child Sexual Exploitation (CSE), which is guided by the work done with our Young Women’s Project.
 It is suitable for caseworkers, residential workers, support/outreach workers, team leaders, managers, organisational leaders, school wellbeing staff, counsellors, General Practitioners, health care workers, community workers and anyone working to support young people.
 It is made up of two 3-hour modules, which will be conducted online.

 Module 1: Understanding Child Sexual Exploitation

 This online module provides an opportunity to build on your knowledge about pathways into Child Sexual Exploitation (CSE), the fundamental elements of CSE theory and elements of effective therapeutic interventions.
 You will hear about the work done in the Young Women’s Project and have the opportunity of listening to those with lived experience of CSE and staff who work alongside them.

 Module 2: Responding to Child Sexual Exploitation

-Builds on concepts and understanding from module 1, incorporating the social model of consent, CSE in residential care, and power and control.
-You will have the opportunity to learn how to use Insight*, which is an interactive resource aiming to promote a better understanding of CSE among frontline professionals, children and young people.
+This online module builds on concepts and understanding from module 1, incorporating the social model of consent, CSE in residential care, and power and control.
+You will have the opportunity to learn how to use Insight Cards*, an interactive resource aiming to promote a better understanding of CSE among frontline professionals, children and young people.

 Rebecca Stockdale has been involved with St Kilda Gatehouse since 2016.
 She is a Lecturer in Public Health in the School of Health and Social Development at Deakin University.
 Her research area of focus is on women involved in street-based sex work and through this, she has gained knowledge about the experiences of young women and girls and the impacts of Child Sexual Exploitation and trauma.
 She has a background in health education and health promotion, Aboriginal health and education, as well as working in community health with marginalised population groups.